 To kick us off, let’s take a look at each mic individually.

-The Blue Yeti is a USB microphone; hence it is compatible with PCs.
-It naturally allows for analog to digital conversion on its own.
+The Blue Yeti Mic Vs. At2020 is a USB microphone; hence it is compatible with PCs.
+It naturally allows for analog-to-digital conversion on its own.
 It cannot, however, be used as a conventional microphone.

-Its frequency ranges from 20Hz to 20kHz, covering their entire audible spectrum.
-The frequency response dips in the middle on the graph irrespective of the polar pattern.
+Its frequency ranges from 20Hz to 20kHz, covering its entire audible spectrum.
+The frequency response dips in the middle of the graph irrespective of the polar pattern.

-The microphone features four different polar patters and has an integrated headphone amplifier.
+The microphone features four different polar patterns and has an integrated headphone amplifier.
 The four polar patterns allow you to switch between: